What would you like to know about Thailand's visas and border crossings?

-At the moment there is no written regulation saying that you can't use tourist visas back to back.
+At the moment there is no written rule saying that you can't use tourist visas back to back.
 So you could conceivably get three consecutive tourist visas to give you a full nine months in Thailand (with extensions and leaving three times to get new visas).
-However the Thai authorities increasingly frown on this and some long-stayers have reported being slapped with a "red stamp" in their passport that bars them from receiving another tourist visa for the rest of the year.
-If you attempt to get one tourist visa after the next, you are pushing the system.
+However the Thai authorities increasingly frown on this and some long-stayers have been slapped with a "red stamp" in their passport that bars them from receiving another tourist visa for the rest of the year.

 As of late 2015, the old double- and triple-entry Thai tourist visas have been replaced by a new Multiple Entry Tourist Visa that's valid for six months from date of issue.
 So the clock starts ticking as soon as the visa is issued, meaning that you'll only have four months of visa validity if you enter Thailand two months after receiving the visa.
 The METV also requires you to spend no longer than 60 days at a time in Thailand, though you can exit/enter as many times as you like.